-There are two standout king salmon rivers in the Bristol Bay area, and they are the Nushagak and the Alagnak.
-The Nushagak shut down to sport fishing in 2010 due to a poor return, but thankfully had a strong season last year.
-The Alagnak never shut down, and our guests never went home empty handed.
-Sure, there were slow days, but even on a slow day we were far ahead of a good day on the Kenai.
-Over the years I have had several days with over 30 kings landed in my boat for the day, a good amount landing over 50 kings in a day, and one day where we hit the 70 kings landed mark.
+There are two standout king salmon rivers in the Bristol Bay area – the Nushagak and the Alagnak Rivers.
+The Nushagak River shut down to sport fishing in 2010 due to a poor return, but thankfully has had strong seasons since.
+Guests of Anglers Alibi fish the Alagnak River, which never shut down, and we’re happy to say that our guests have never gone home empty handed.
+Sure, we have slow days but even on a slow day we were far ahead of a good day on the Kenai in quantity.
+Over the years I have had several days with over 30 kings landed in my boat for the day, a good amount landing over 50 kings in a day, and one day where we hit the 70 king salmon landed mark.
 This best of best days for me took place in 2007.
 The king life cycle would dictate that 2012 will be another banner year with the 2007 offspring.

 I do not know how most anglers feel about fishing, but I would rather have good action day in and day out catching kings from 25 to 50 pounds, than fishing for days to land 1 king that MIGHT be over 50 pounds.
 On the Kenai, you are done fishing after you land a king salmon for the day!
 Not the case on the Alagnak, or you would be done fishing shortly after we leave the dock!